Best Antique Jewelry Website In Style Mag 2006! New Items Every Day!

-The Three Graces highly recommends anyone interested in the world of antique jewelry to begin or to continue their learning about this rich subject.
+Begin or continue learning about this rich subject through books.
 Knowledge is key to understanding all aspects of collecting, browsing and fully appreciating early and antique jewelry.

 • Warman's Jewelry Identification and Price Guide by Christie Romero.
 An excellent reference guide for jewelry dating from the late 18th through the 20th century.
 Thoroughly researched, well organized in a factual, easy to use presentation.